 Are you a WIC agency struggling to counter rampant misinformation about the program?

 Check out NWA’s COVID-19 Messaging Toolkit.
 This resource provides agencies with WIC community-driven messaging to provide both current participants and eligible families with accurate, up-to-date information.
-We regularly update this resource to meet the messaging needs of the WIC community.
 We encourage you to check the Toolkit often for the latest content!

 Want to collaborate with the WIC community during this crisis?